halfflat/tinyopt/README.md

     // -k 1 -k 2 -k 3 -k 4 -k 5
     to::option opt_k = { to::push_back(xs), "-k" };

-    // A 'help' flag that calls a help() function and stops fruther option processing. to::option opt_h = { to::action(help), to::flag, to::exit, "-h", "--help" };
+    // A 'help' flag that calls a help() function and stops further option processing. to::option opt_h = { to::action(help), to::flag, to::exit, "-h", "--help" };

     // A modal flag that sets the mode to 2, and a filtered option that only